SoftUni-Internal/interactive-content/EN/02-ExpressJS-and-Templating/03-Middleware.md

 app.use(cookieParser()));
 ```

-Assuming we have already ran `npm install cookie-parser`, our next step is to import it in our file:
+Assuming we have already run `npm install cookie-parser`, our next step is to import it into our file:

 `const cookieParser = require('cookie-parser');`